oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ## Combine Dominic System and Major System

-Lets combine the Major system and Dominic system, with a bit of a twist.
+Lets combine the Major system and Dominic system.
-First start with an alphabetical ordering for the first 9 mappings.
+First, to make things simple, start with an alphabetical ordering for the first 9 Letters.
+Unlike the Major system, vowels are significant.

 ```
 1  2  3  4  5  6  7  8  9  0
 a  b  c  d  e  f  g  h  i
 ```

-Next, add the Major system letter groupings on top of this alphabetical ordering.
+Next, as much as possible, add the Major system letter groupings on top of this alphabetical ordering.

 ```
 1  2  3  4  5  6  7  8  9  0